miguno/avro-gradle-plugin/README.md

 # How to release the plugin

-First, you must update the version identifier in `build.gradle` and `pom.xml` (they MUST MATCH).
+First, you must update the version identifier in `gradle.properties` and `pom.xml` (they MUST MATCH).

+* `gradle.properties`: update the value of the `version` setting
+* `pom.xml`: update the value of the `<version>` setting

+Second, check whether the actual Avro version we are using is correct.
+Typically, we want to use the same version identifier for this Gradle plugin as the Avro version we are compiling against.

+* `build.gradle`: update the dependency `org.apache.avro:avro-compiler:TARGET_VERSION` if needed

-Then you can run the build, followed by pushing the build artifact to Clojars.org.
+Finally you can run the build, followed by pushing the build artifact to Clojars.org.

     $ ./gradlew clean build
     $ scp pom.xml ./build/libs/avro-gradle-plugin-*.jar clojars@clojars.org: